secteclab/secteclab.github.io/_projects/styling.md

 ---
-title: Change the Appearance of Friday Theme
+title: Change the Appearance of Secteclab
 ---

 ## Changing the Style